 The history of the AUGB dates back to the middle of 1945 when a group of Ukrainians in the Polish Armed Forces based in the United Kingdom began to consider the formation of an Association of Ukrainian Soldiers in the Polish Armed Forces.
 In the course of the initial planning phase it was decided to extend the eligibility for membership of the envisaged organisation to all Ukrainians already in Great Britain and to those arriving in the country in the future.
 At an inaugural general meeting held on 19-20 January 1946 in Edinburgh the Association was established under its present name, with the aim of uniting all Ukrainians in Great Britain.
 In December 1947 it was incorporated as a limited company.

-The AUGB membership initially consisted mainly of Ukrainians in the Polish Armed Forces based in the UK.
+The AUGB membership initially consisted mainly of Ukrainians in the Polish Armed Forces under British command based in the UK.
 In 1947-48 the number of members increased greatly following the arrival in the country of Ukrainian European Voluntary Workers and former soldiers of the Galicia Division, and the transfer of the latter to civilian status.
 By the end of 1949, when the post-war mass immigration of Ukrainians to the UK had ended, about 23,600 individuals had joined the AUGB.
 Of this number, however, about 4,000 had subsequently emigrated to other countries, resigned from the Association, or otherwise become inactive.
 Over 750 members resigned following a split at the March 1949 AUGB annual general meeting, which resulted in the formation of the Federation of Ukrainians in Great Britain in October 1949.
 Although new members continued to join the Association, in the first half of the 1950s the total number of active members decreased significantly.
 At that time about 2,000 members emigrated to other countries.
 Many members lost touch with the AUGB after the mass dispersal of Ukrainians from post-war camps and hostels to private accommodation in towns and cities around the country.
 Some left the Association on the grounds that, in their view, it had come under the excessive influence of the OUN-B, the largest of the émigré Ukrainian political organisations in the UK.
 At the end of 1955 there were about 8,500 active AUGB members.
 Thereafter the membership continued to decline, mainly owing to a gradual increase in deaths within the post-war immigrant generation.
 Second generation descendants of the post-war immigrants began to join the Association in the mid-1960s, and from 1968 they formed the majority of new members.
 Later they were followed by new members from the third generation.
 In recent years several dozen new members from the latest wave of Ukrainian immigrants have joined the Association.
 Over the course of its history approximately 29,000 members have joined the AUGB.
 At the end of 2012 there were about 2,000 active members, most of whom were born in the UK.

 As a rule, members of the AUGB belong to formally-constituted local branches or unconstituted local groups.
 Branches have at least 12 members and are led by elected branch committees.
 Unconstituted local groups generally have fewer members and liaise with the head office through nominated representatives.
 The organisation of members at a local level began informally in the camps and hostels in which most Ukrainians in the UK lived in the early post-war years.
 The first formal AUGB branch was formed on 24 August 1947 in the village of Caunton, Nottinghamshire, and in the same year the first city-based branch was established in Manchester.
 By the end of 1949 there were 242 branches and 116 unconstituted local groups.
 In the 1950s these numbers began to decline, as the Ukrainians began to migrate from rural areas to towns and cities and many hostel-based branches were closed down or amalgamated to form larger ones.
 At the end of 1960 there were 69 branches and 20 unconstituted groups.
 The number of branches remained broadly stable until the early 1980s, when it began to decline again.
 At the end of 2012 there were 28 branches and 19 unconstituted groups.
 In 1948 regional councils were introduced into the AUGB’s organisational structure, with the aim of coordinating the activities of branches within particular regions.
 Three such councils were established, covering the Manchester area, Scotland and parts of northern England, and Yorkshire, but they only existed for a short time (the Scotland regional council remained active the longest, until the late 1950s).
 In the early 1950s some larger branches began to purchase buildings in which their members could meet and conduct activities.
 The earliest such AUGB branch centres were acquired in Bradford (1950), Manchester, Bury, Rochdale (1951), and Oldham, Halifax and Bolton (1952).
 The number of branches with their own centres rose to 46 in the 1980s.
 From the mid-1950s social clubs were established at most of them with the aim of generating income to help fund the activities of the AUGB branches and other organisations.

 The Association was initially governed by a president and an executive committee, elected at annual general meetings (AGM) of branch delegates.
 Since 1948 a president and a general council have been elected annually.
 The latter appoints an executive committee which convenes between council meetings.
-An internal audit committee and an internal arbitration tribunal are also elected at each AGM.
+An internal auditing committee and an internal arbitration tribunal are also elected at each AGM.
 At times, an honorary chairman has been elected as advisor to the general council.
 From the mid-1970s leadership of the AUGB gradually passed from members of the post-war immigrant generation to their mainly UK-born descendants.
 The first member of the general council from the second generation was elected in 1974, and the first second-generation president in 1988.
 Since 2006 the general council has consisted entirely of descendants of post-war immigrants.

 The following have served as presidents, honorary chairmen and general secretaries of the Association.
 Presidents: Nikita Bura (January 1946 – February 1948), Gordon Bohdan Panchuk (February 1948 – March 1949), Osyp Fundak (March 1949 – March 1953), Wolodymyr Lisewycz (March 1953 – March 1954), Dmytro Levytskyi (March 1954 – June 1959*), Jaroslaw Hawryliw (March 1960 – March 1963), Robert Lisovsky (March 1963 – July 1969), Wolodymyr Wasylenko (July 1969 – December 1978*), Illya Dmytriw (July 1979 – August 1988), Lubomyr Mazur (August 1988 – June 2007), Zenko Lastowiecki (June 2007 – ).
 Honorary chairmen: Danylo Skoropadskyj (March 1949 – February 1957*), Illya Dmytriw (June 2001 – January 2003*), Lubomyr Mazur (June 2007 – July 2010), Wasyl Oleskiw (July 2010 – July 2011).
 General secretaries: Michael Oparenko (January 1946 – January 1947), Andrij Pszyk (January – June 1947), Teodor Danyliw (June 1947 – March 1953), Eugen Birczak (March 1953 – March 1954), Bohdan Tarnawskyj (March 1954 – March 1956), Teodor Kudlyk (March 1956 – March 1960), Illya Dmytriw (March 1960 - April 1964), Swiatomyr Fostun (April 1964 – June 1977), Iwan Rawluk (June 1977 – September 1989), Fedir Kurlak (September 1989 – ). (* died in office)